geodesicraft/.github/profile/README.md

 > [geodesicraft/geodesicraft.github.io](https://github.com/geodesicraft/geodesicraft.github.io)

 ## Plugin for Minecraft servers
 A plugin for Minecraft: Java Edition running on Spigot servers.
-This plugin integrates with FastAsyncWorldEdit and allow you to generate domes in-game by copy and pasting commands from the web interface.
+This plugin integrates with FastAsyncWorldEdit and allows you to generate domes in-game by copy and pasting commands from the web interface.
 > **Note**
 > This project has not been created yet.